hasura/graphql-engine/console/README.md

 Environment variables accepted in `server` mode:

 - `NODE_ENV`: Console build environment (`development`/`production`)
-- `PORT`: The port where Hasura console will run locally
+- `PORT`: The port where Massbit console will run locally
 - `CDN_ASSETS`: Should assets be loaded from CDN (`true`/`false`)
 - `ASSETS_PATH`: Path to console assets
 - `ASSETS_VERSION`: Version of console assets being served
 - `ENABLE_TELEMETRY`: Whether to enable telemetry (`true`/`false`)
 - `URL_PREFIX`: Path at which the console is running
-- `DATA_API_URL`: The Hasura GraphQL engine url.
+- `DATA_API_URL`: The Massbit GraphQL engine url.
 (If you are running it on Heroku, it will look like https://<app-name\>.herokuapp.com, if you are running locally, it will look like http://localhost:<port\>)
-- `SERVER_VERSION`: Hasura GraphQL Engine server version
+- `SERVER_VERSION`: Massbit GraphQL Engine server version
 - `CONSOLE_MODE`: In server mode, it should be `server`
 - `IS_ADMIN_SECRET_SET`: Is GraphQl engine configured with an admin secret (`true`/`false`)